viperleed/viperleed/doc/content/calc/sections/fdoptimization.rst

    RUN = 6

 in the :ref:`PARAMETERS` file, and specify which quantity to vary with the :ref:`OPTIMIZE` parameter.
-Options to control the behaviour of the optimization are also available via :ref:`OPTIMIZE`.
+Options to control the behavior of the optimization are also available via :ref:`OPTIMIZE`.

 The algorithm for full-dynamic optimization calculates |R factor|\ s for at